by Breuk Iversen

 “I will not.
 I don’t know you or understand how you work.
 Anything else?”

-His face and head is so big that when his expressions changes, it changes the entire room.
+His face and head are so big that when his expressions change, it changes the entire room.
 There’s no mistaking the animation.
 He rose from his seat and said,

 “I’ll have someone show you out.”